Bulk tank: Ice Bank

 A bulk tank using an Ice Builder or Ice Bank immerses the bottom of the inner milk chamber in an open pool of water with copper tubes containing refrigerant suspended in the water.
 Between milkings, a small low-power cooling system slowly builds up a coating of ice around the copper tubes, and prevents icing of the pool over by continuously circulating the water in the pool.
-After the ice has achieved a thickness of 2-3 inches, the cooling system stops running.
+After the ice has achieved a thickness of 2-3 in, the cooling system stops running.

 During milking, the milk entering the tank is primarily cooled by circulating the water in the pool around the walls of the inner milk chamber, and the melting of the ice.
 After the ice has melted sufficiently the cooling system restarts to assist the ice bank and restart the ice building.

 Ice bank bulk tanks are better suited for small family farm operations where only single-phase electric power is available, and high-power cooling systems would be either too expensive or difficult to install.